alidajohannsen/alidajohannsen.github.io/_teaching/2024_teaching_3.md

 type: "Master Seminar"
 #permalink: /teaching/data-science-2024
 venue: "TUM, School of Management"
+date: 2024-05-01
 ---

-Since 2024, Summer and Winter Semester.
+Summer and Winter Semester.
 In cooperation with E.ON.